SakuraMal/linkedin-content-backend/README.md

 # LinkedIn Content Generator - Backend API

+## Overview
+This is the backend service for the LinkedIn Content Generator, handling post generation and video creation.
+For detailed architecture information, please refer to [CURRENT_ARCHITECTURE.md](CURRENT_ARCHITECTURE.md).

 The Flask backend service for generating LinkedIn posts and videos using AI.

 ## Architecture